dauwhe/zero-labs/web-publications-explainer.md

 5. The Web publication has a shareable URL
 6. I can read the publication while offline
 7. I can annotate the publication
+8. I can easily change the font, font size, theme, etc.

 ## Mechanism